 Ruben Vardanyan who have, already in the second year, been joined by new donors and partners.

 The Aurora Prize for Awakening Humanity is a $1 million global humanitarian award to honor those whose actions have made an exceptional impact to advance humanitarian causes.
 It is awarded annually in gratitude to those who saved Armenians during the Armenian Genocide.

 The Aurora Prize Selection Committee includes Nobel Laureates Oscar Arias, Shirin Ebadi and Leymah Gbowee; former president of Ireland Mary Robinson;

-human rights activist Hina Jilani; former foreign minister of Australia and President Emeritus of the International Crisis Group
+human rights activist Hina Jilani; former foreign minister of Australia and President Emeritus of the International Crisis Group Gareth Evans; former

-The name Aurora was also chosen to honor the memory of Aurora Mardiganian, who bore witness to the horrors of the Armenian Genocide and told
+The name Aurora was chosen to honor the memory of Aurora Mardiganian, who bore witness to the horrors of the Armenian Genocide and told

 the world her story of survival to raise awareness for the 1915 atrocities.
-The Prize was inspired by Aurora and the thousands of untold stories of courage
+The Prize was inspired by Aurora and the thousands of untold

-and survival during these events 100 years ago.
+stories of courage and survival during these events 100 years ago.

 The 100 LIVES initiative tells the stories of survivors of the Armenian Genocide and pays tribute to those who helped them.
 Their compassion, generosity and sacrifice show the best of humankind.